Below is a brief summary of the NYH travel program for 2020/21

 NYH supplements practices by also providing skills sessions for players and goalies throughout the season.
 NYH contracts with Pro Ambitions to run our skills program.
 Skill sessions are run during the fall for each team from Mite/Mite Dev to 18U and GU10, GU12 and GU14.
 We will also provide separate goalie clinics for our full-time goalies.

 Leagues and Season Schedules

 Travel teams: Mite thru Midget will play in the Valley League.
-Season starts in September and runs through late March with playoffs potentially running into early April.
+Season starts in September and runs through mid March with playoffs ending the last week of March.
 Midget season ends in late November.

 - 8U will play 25 cross-ice games

 - 10U to 14U will play 35 games

 - 18U will play 15 games